The Basics of Branding

 - A proper brand should be the color of saddle leather when the brand is removed.
 Rocking the iron during the branding process will insure uniformity on all areas of the brand.

-- Keep the branding irons free of scale, burnt hair, etc. by cleaning with a steel brush, dipping into a pail of sand or a bucket of oil during use.
+- Keep the branding irons free of scale, burnt hair, etc. by cleaning with a steel brush.

 *Source: South Dakota State Brand Board